holgOrub2912/entrega03-Apps-Moviles/README.md

 # CompraLista

-An extremely simple, Material Design groceries app that retrieves product info from [Olimpica](https://www.olimpica.com/)'s GraphQL API.
+An extremely simple Material Design groceries app that retrieves product info from [Olimpica](https://www.olimpica.com/)'s GraphQL API.

-This project is moslty for me to learn some Android Development, while still being a somewhat useful product.
+This project is mostly a means for me to learn some Android Development, while still being a somewhat useful product.

 ## Features
 * Scan barcode to add product.